 How can you prepare if you know the weather is going to be really hot at Disneyland?
 If you already know there will be a heatwave at Disneyland, you can prepare in advance.
-You’ll want to keep cool so you and your family won’t be cranky, tired and wiped out by the heat mid-day.
-Find out what you can see, eat and do at Disneyland in the heat.
+You’ll want to keep cool so you and your family won’t be cranky, tired and wiped out by the heat mid-day!
+Find out exactly what you can see, eat and do at Disneyland in the heat.
 With these tips you’ll have fun and stay cool at Disneyland and Disney’s California Adventure park.

 What Can You Do When It’s Hot at Disneyland?